Permanent impairment payments under the MRCA

 Back to topHow are PI payments made?

-If you are entitled to receive PI compensation, it will be paid to you as a fortnightly periodic payment.
-You can then choose to convert this amount to a lump sum, or to a combination of fortnightly periodic payment and part lump sum depending on the percentage of impairment assessed (see the table below).
-The decision to receive some or all of your compensation as a lump sum is final and cannot then be reversed or altered at some later stage.
-This also includes any of your remaining unconverted periodic compensation which cannot subsequently be converted to another lump sum.
+If you are entitled to receive an amount of PI compensation, the weekly periodical payment will be paid to you on a fortnightly basis.
+You can then choose to convert this amount to a lump sum, or a combination of periodic payment and lump sum depending on the percentage of impairment assessed (see the table below).
+The decision to receive some or all of your compensation as a lump sum is final and cannot be reversed or altered later.
+This also includes any of your remaining periodic compensation, which cannot be converted to another lump sum later on.

 Level of permanent impairment | Combination payment option |